nanthinisenthil/moodmusicplayer/README.md

 # moodmusicplayer
-music player with the help of emotion detection
+music player with the help of emotion detection using python